If dreams were lightening, thunder were desire

 Sometimes they’d howl back.

 She’d spent the last year in that scrubby, lonely wood eatin’ all manner of undesirable things when her belly clawed and scraped at her innards, moanin’ for something Nicole was too chickenshit to give it.
+Moaning for something warm.
 When the moon was bright and she was on all fours, she’d chew through the leathery, sun-beaten remains of flattened roadkill.
 It was sour and grisly, but it didn’t fill her up too bad.
 And wasn’t that something.

 Twelve years old and admitting to yourself that roadkill wasn’t all that bad.

 Of course, come that waning moon and Nicole would climb back on two feet at the end of dyin’ a thousand deaths.
 And while it’s probably nothin’ she had to point out, roadkill was a lot less pleasant when you were human.
-But Nicole’s Ma and Pa were rotting somewhere in the area of the woods she’d never step foot in again, so what’s a twelve year old to do?
+But Nicole’s Ma and Pa were rotting somewhere in the area of the woods she’d never step foot in again, so what was a twelve year old to do?

 It was either let her sharp, starved ribs pop right through her skin and burst out her chest or drag to dinner a few inconspicuous carcasses from the lonely, dusty state routes that sped right past the one-horse towns out in that little piece of sand god wouldn’t so much as spit at.